developmentseed/geodex/README.md

 Command line functionality is mostly insulated from the core code.
 Therefore, you can incorporate this algorithm into a script by catching `sys.stdout` with something like [`contextlib`'s `redirect_stdout`](https://docs.python.org/3.4/library/contextlib.html#contextlib.redirect_stdout).

 GeoDex was developed during a [project to map high-voltage electricity lines](https://www.developmentseed.org/ml-grid-docs/) that was supported by the [World Bank](http://www.worldbank.org/).

+## See also

+GeoDex has some overlapping functionality with [mercantile](http://mercantile.readthedocs.io/en/latest/index.html).
+GeoDex uses pyGeoTile to obtain tile indices for specific bounding regions, so it has some added features like specifying tile output format and the ability to handle three major tile formats (Google, TMS, and QuadTree).